-Cincinnati Bengals is a professional football team, which competes in the National Football League as a member club of the league’s AFC North division.
-After being dismissed as the Browns’ head coach by Art Modell in 1963, its founder Paul Brown had shown interest in establishing another NFL franchise in Cincinnati, however, he was refused because of a small volume of a town stadium.
+Cincinnati Bengals is a professional football team that competes in the National Football League as a member club of the league’s AFC North division.
+After being dismissed as the Browns’ head coach by Art Modell in 1963, its founder Paul Brown had shown interest in establishing another NFL franchise in Cincinnati; however, he was refused because of a small volume of a town stadium.

-After Paul Brown’s death in 1991, a controlling interest in the team was inherited by his son, Mike Brown.
+After Paul Brown died in 1991, a controlling interest in the team was inherited by his son, Mike Brown.
 In 2011, Mike Brown purchased shares of the team owned by the estate of co-founder Austin Knowlton and is now the majority owner of the Bengals franchise.

-Since the establishment, Cincinnati Bengals had 6 logos.
+Since the establishment, Cincinnati Bengals had six logos.
 They changed repeatedly, but each version depicted a tiger theme.
-Verlander Design designed the present Cincinnati Bengals emblem with the use of the club’s official colors: black, orange and white.
+Verlander Design designed the present Cincinnati Bengals emblem using the club’s official colors: black, orange, and white.

 1968 – 1969

-As the Cincinnati Bengals first logo, the team chose a caricature of a Bengal tiger, running with a football under its right arm.
-The animal is drawn in details and the chosen angle unveils the mouth with sharp fangs.
+As the Cincinnati Bengals first logo, the team chose a Bengal tiger’s caricature, running with a football under its right arm.
+The animal is drawn in detail, and the chosen angle unveils the mouth with sharp fangs.
 There is a white helmet with another tiger’s head painted on its side in the upper left corner.
 The chinstrap of this helmet is undone.

 1970 – 1980

 As the club joined AFC Central Division, it changed its logo.
 They removed the cartoonish tiger, replacing it with a 2D helmet with the wordmark “Bengals” in block letters.
 The letters are black with a white outline.
 The font is without squiggles.
 The helmet is orange: Paul Brown chose a similar orange shade to the Cleveland Browns as an insult to his former colleague Art Modell.
 The shape of the logo is an exact match with the logo of the opposing team.